 - 2.8.1 Reserves are maintained as a matter of prudence.
-A general reserve (i.e. the General Balance) is maintained as a contingency fund and earmarked reserves are held for specific earmarked policy purposes. - 2.8.2 For each reserve established, the purpose, usage (including the timeframe for usage) and basis of transactions will be clearly articulated.
-Authorisation to finance expenditure from reserves will require the approval of the Executive Head of Finance unless alternative arrangements were agreed when the reserve was established. - 2.8.3 The Executive Head of Finance will advise upon prudent levels of reserves and balances for the Council, taking into account the degree of risk in the budget for the Council over the medium and longer term. - 2.8.4 Under section 114 of the Local Government Finance Act 1988 the Executive Head of Finance must report to Council if there is or is likely to be unlawful expenditure or an unbalanced budget.
+A general reserve (i.e., the General Fund Balance) is maintained as a contingency fund and earmarked reserves are held for specific earmarked policy purposes. - 2.8.2 For each reserve established, the purpose, usage (including the timeframe for usage) and basis of transactions will be clearly articulated in an annual report to the Audit & Standards Committee.
+Authorisation to finance expenditure from reserves will require the approval of the Strategic Director of Finance and Customer Services unless alternative arrangements were agreed when the reserve was established. - 2.8.3 The Strategic Director of Finance and Customer Services will advise upon prudent levels of reserves and balances for the Council, considering the degree of risk in the budget for the Council over the medium and longer term, in the financial reports submitted to Full Council in the February in advance of the financial year. - 2.8.4 Under section 114 of the Local Government Finance Act 1988 the Strategic Director of Finance and Customer Services must report to Council if there is or is likely to be unlawful expenditure or an unbalanced budget.
 This would include situations where reserves have become seriously depleted and it is forecast that the Council will not have the resources to meet its expenditure in a particular financial year.